HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: Related Work

 \subsubsection{Interpreting DNNs.}

 A DNN prediction can be interpreted by the training data that have the most influence on the prediction.
-The work of \citeA{Cook1980} on linear regression is one of the earliest technique along this line of work. \citeA{sharchilev2018:tree-ensemble} study tree ensembles. \citeA{koh2019accuracy} extend influence functions to the effects of groups of data points. \citeA{chen2020multistage} investigate the influence of data used in the pretraining on the finetuning task.
-Noting the outliers and mislabled data often have outsize influence, \citeA{barshan2020relatif} propose RelatIF to accurately measure local influence.
-Other data-based interpretations utilize kernel functions~\cite{yeh2018representer,khanna2018fisher-kernels}, Shapley values~\cite{jia2019efficient,jia2019empirical,ghorbani2019data}, and network layers that identify prototypes and object parts \cite{BransonVBP14,Been2016:criticism,QuanshiZhang2018,chen2019looks}.
+The work of \citet{Cook1980} on linear regression was one of the earliest techniques along this line of work.~\citep{sharchilev2018:tree-ensemble} studied tree ensembles.~\citep{koh2019accuracy} extended influence functions to the effects of groups of data points.~\citep{chen2020multistage} investigated the influence of data used in the pre-training on the fine-tuning task.
+Noting that outliers and mislabeled data often have outsize influence, \citep{barshan2020relatif} proposed RelatIF to accurately measure local influence.
+Other data-based interpretations utilize kernel functions~\citep{yeh2018representer,khanna2018fisher-kernels}, Shapley values~\citep{jia2019efficient,jia2019empirical,ghorbani2019data}, and network layers that identify prototypes and object parts~\citep{BransonVBP14,Been2016:criticism,QuanshiZhang2018,chen2019looks}.

-Similar to our work, \citeA{Satoshi2019} estimate the change of model parameters after the removal of a point by extrapolating via the Hessians along the training trajectory.
-In comparison, \sysname{} directly estimates the data contribution instead of the model parameters and disregards the unwieldy Hessian, which \citeA{Satoshi2019} crucially depend on.
-Several works \cite{litany2019soseleto,yoon2019data,ShuJun2019:Meta-Weight-Net} optimize the weights of individual training data points.
-The weights can serve as data valuation based on the entire validation set, but cannot directly explain individual model predictions.
+Similar to our work, \citep{Satoshi2019} estimated the change of model parameters after the removal of a point by extrapolating via the Hessians along the training trajectory.
+In comparison, \sysname{} directly estimates the data contribution instead of the model parameters and disregards the unwieldy Hessian, which \citep{Satoshi2019} crucially depend on.
+Several works~\citep{litany2019soseleto,yoon2019data,ShuJun2019:Meta-Weight-Net} optimized the weights of individual training data points.
+The weights can serve as data valuation based on the entire test dataset, but cannot directly explain individual model predictions.